-In 2015, we completed a third-party environmental materiality assessment to determine where our largest environmental impacts lie.
-Not surprisingly, we found the significant majority of our environmental impacts occur in the supply chain and with our tobacco growers and suppliers.
+In 2015, we completed a comprehensive third-party environmental materiality assessment to determine where our largest environmental impacts exist.
+Not surprisingly, we found the significant majority of our environmental impacts occur in the supply chain and with our contracted tobacco growers and suppliers.
 Read more about our approach to responsible agriculture.

 The executive vice president of operations for R.J.
 Reynolds Tobacco Company is ultimately responsible for supply chain management and goals.
 In addition, the executive vice president of corporate sustainability and commercial integrity for RAIS provides oversight on sustainability in the supply chain.
 The R.J.
 Reynolds procurement department has service agreements with each RAI operating company, enabling an integrated, comprehensive supply chain management system.
 Executives from procurement, along with corporate sustainability and commercial equity, collaborate to develop, coordinate and execute programs to achieve company-wide goals and targets, including:

-- Broadening our companies’ engagement with diverse suppliers.
+- Broadening our companies’ engagement with diverse suppliers; and

 RAI is proud of the efforts to promote responsibility in its operating companies’ supply chains.
-Suppliers are truly our partners — working with us to identify improvement opportunities within our companies and sharing best practices and policies.
+Suppliers are truly our partners — working together to identify innovative opportunities, best practices and policies.